grsmv/clio/README.md

 ### Headers

 For example, you want to give away specific data not as html, but as plain text.
-To do so you need just to call `SetHeader ()` method. take a look at this example:
+To do so you need just to call `SetHeader ()` method.
+Take a look at this example:

 ``` go
 func BookPlain () string {